 Highway expansions are typically justified based on the estimated value of travel time savings for users.
 But the evidence shows that added capacity typically induces new traffic.
 Within 5 years congestion is often worse than before the expansion took place.
 The most effective way to reduce congestion and save travel time is with demand management strategies.
 Furthermore, projects may never even recover the additional delays caused during highway construction.

-There is clear evidence that that time savings, if it is realized at all will be short-lived.
-A 2020 study of five separate highway expansion projects in California from 2008 to 20218–HOV widenings and lane additions on Interstate 405, US Highway 101, State Route 1, State Route 210, and State Route 99–showed that the effects of induced demand are either ignored or greatly underestimated in the environmental review process, in two cases by an order of magnitude.
-For example, the $1.6 billion Interstate 405 Sepulveda Pass Improvement Project, opened in 2014, led to a 50% increase in travel time during the afternoon rush hour from 2015 to 2019.
+There is clear evidence that travel time savings, if realized at all, will be short-lived.
+A 2020 study of highway expansion projects in California from 2008 to 2018 showed that the effects of induced demand are either ignored or greatly underestimated in the environmental review process, in some cases by an order of magnitude.
+For example, the stated purpose of the $1.6 billion Interstate 405 Sepulveda Pass Improvement Project was to improve traffic conditions including reducing commute times for all drivers.
+The environmental review predicted “a reduction of 14,860 vehicle-hours of delay for the year 2015 and 16,060 vehicle-hours of delay for the year 2031” compared to the no build alternative.
+However, a year after opening in 2014, reductions in delays were only 50% of those promised and drivers saw a one-minute increase in rush hour commute times compared to pre-project conditions.
 When induced demand erodes those time savings, the core economic justification disappears.
-We should not be investing billions of dollars for benefits that quickly erode.

 Public transit increases urban agglomeration effects by 7%